balladeer/effective-enigma/burrow/content/01_introduction.md

 ## Victory

-My replacement, a Kihǔ like me, had not arrived yet; I did not intend to stick around.
+My replacement, a Kihû like me, had not arrived yet; I did not intend to stick around.

 I grabbed my board and pack from the employee shelf, changing out of my uniform and into a more comfortable jacket as I walked.
 From my jacket pocket, I fetched my necklace: a length of waxed synth-fiber with my egg-tooth attached to the middle.